superluminar-io/aws_fundamentals_workshop/docs/labs/lab_4/1_hands_on.md

 This diagram illustrates the key components of our lab:

 1. A Virtual Private Cloud (VPC) with public and private subnets spread across multiple Availability Zones, which we set up in the previous lab.
-2. An EC2 instance launched in the public subnet, which we can connect to using Systems Manager Session Manager.
+2. An ECS service launched in the private subnet.
+3. An Application Load Balancer (ALB) in the public subnet routing traffic to the ECS service.
-3. Security groups controlling inbound and outbound traffic for our EC2 instance.
+4. Security groups controlling inbound and outbound traffic for our ECS service.
-4. An S3 bucket for storing objects, with a bucket policy controlling access.
+5. An S3 bucket for storing objects, with a bucket policy controlling access.
-5. IAM roles and policies managing permissions for the EC2 instance and S3 bucket access.
+6. IAM roles and policies managing permissions for the ECS service and S3 bucket access.

 This architecture demonstrates a secure and scalable setup for core AWS services, allowing us to manage compute resources and object storage while maintaining proper security controls and monitoring capabilities.